Tay-Dzonu-QA/ICE_Final/README.md

 <summary>Description</summary>

 Playlist Home page:
-* Offers the user a area to manage playlists
+* Offers the user an area to manage playlists
-* album artwork at the bottom.
+* Album artwork at the bottom.
 * Add Playlist button to add and customize playlists
-* Navigation to get to other areas of the site
+* Navigation to get to other areas of the site on navbar and icons on each playlist card

 </details>